helium/HIP/0077-solana-parameters.md

 #### Treasury Circuit Breakers

 The Treasury Circuit Breakers protect the subDAO treasuries.
 The subDAO treasuries allow DNT tokens to be redeemed for HNT.
-We propose that the circuit breaker will allow a maximum of 20% of the treasury to be redeemed in every 24 hour period.
+We propose that the circuit breaker will allow a maximum of 20% of the treasury to be redeemed in every 24-hour period.
 There will initially be two Treasury Circuit Breakers, one for MOBILE and one for IOT.

 ### Emission Schedules